 It was our first trip to the Caribbean, and we were awed by Jamaica’s beauty.

 I have so much I want to tell you, but my post would be much longer than it already is.
 So I’ve decided to add another one for first time travelers to Jamaica.
 I will include helpful tips and things that we did, which you might want to add to your itinerary.
-SUBSCRIBE to my emails if you don’t want to miss my future posts and recipes.
+SUBSCRIBE to my emails (free) if you don’t want to miss my future posts and recipes.
+Scroll after the recipe for more on the Sunset at the Palms all inclusive resort in Jamaica.

 Sunset at the Palms Adult All-Inclusive Resort in Negril